 Surgery: In severe cases, patients may undergo a surgical procedure to destroy the nerves near the pancreas.
 Once the nerves are dead, they can no longer transmit pain signals to the brain and the patient does not feel pain.
 Surgery is only performed in patients who have severe pain that cannot be managed with other treatments.

-Probiotics are generally considered safe and well tolerated.
+Probiotics are generally considered safe and well-tolerated.
 Avoid if allergic or hypersensitive to probiotics.
 Use cautiously if lactose intolerant.
+Caution is advised when using probiotics in neonates born prematurely or with immune deficiency.

 Unclear or conflicting scientific evidence

 Avoid if allergic or hypersensitive to chlorophyll or any of its metabolites.
 Use cautiously with photosensitivity, compromised liver function, diabetes, or gastrointestinal conditions or obstructions.
-Use cautiously if taking immunosuppressants or anti-diabetes agents.
+Use cautiously if taking immunosuppressant agents or antidiabetes agents.
 Avoid if pregnant or breastfeeding.

 Avoid if allergic or sensitive to products containing selenium.
-Avoid with history of non-melanoma skin cancer.
+Avoid with a history of nonmelanoma skin cancer.
 Selenium is generally regarded as safe for pregnant or breastfeeding women.
 However, animal research reports that large doses of selenium may lead to birth defects.

 Traditional or theoretical uses lacking sufficient evidence